TimeShittle/Time-Chain-Sourse-Code/README.md

 ## Time-Chain

-Official TimeShittle implementation of the Time-Chain protocol.
+Official TimeShuttle implementation of the Time-Chain protocol.

 Automated builds are available for stable releases and the unstable master branch.
-Binary archives are published at https://Shittle.TimeChain.org/downloads/.
+Binary archives are published at https://Shuttle.TimeChain.org/downloads/.

 ## Building the source